The-Marcy-Lab-School/marcy-curriculum-docs/mod-7-react/1-intro-to-react.md

 ### Components

-**Components** are the functions that return JSX and are the building blocks of a user interface.
-Every discrete piece of a user interface can be built as a component: a navigation bar, a product card, a single button.
+**Components** are the functions that return JSX.
+Every piece of a user interface can be built as a component: a navigation bar, a product card, a single button.

 Because they are functions, they are inherently **reusable** and **composable**.
 This means that you can build small components and combine them into larger ones.
 For example, a group of `ProductCard` components can be assembled into a larger `ProductGrid` component.